dart-lang/sdk/docs/gsoc/Dart-GSoC-2023-Project-Ideas.md

 Some of these questions might be debated in the project proposal.
 A project proposal is encouraged to outline implementation stages, including stretch goals.

-**Good Sample Project**: Create new packages for both [Device_Info](https://github.com/fluttercommunity/plus_plugins/tree/main/packages/device_info_plus) or [Connectivity_Plus](https://github.com/fluttercommunity/plus_plugins/tree/main/packages/connectivity_plus) and redesign part of the APIs including in platform interface and use Dart 3 language features, then create a Flutter project from Master branch and then use these packages with latest Flutter and Dart 3 version that uses all APIs.
+**Good Sample Project**: Create new packages for both [Device_Info](https://github.com/fluttercommunity/plus_plugins/tree/main/packages/device_info_plus) or [Connectivity_Plus](https://github.com/fluttercommunity/plus_plugins/tree/main/packages/connectivity_plus) and redesign part of the APIs including in platform interface and use Dart 3 language features, then create a Flutter project from main branch and then use these packages with latest Flutter and Dart 3 version that uses all APIs.